IvanPinezhaninov/async_promise/README.md

 std::cout << future.get() << std::endl; // prints 4
 ```

-You can also create a promise object using the `async::make_promise_any` static function
+It is also possible to create a promise object using the static function `async::make_promise_any`
 ```cpp
 std::vector<int(*)(int)> funcs
 {